-Jennifer has funded healthcare for 41 patients in 8 countries.
+Jennifer has funded healthcare for 78 patients in 13 countries.

-Guivens is a student from Haiti.
-He lives with his parents and older sister in a neighborhood of Port-au-Prince; they have been caring for him since he fell ill about five years ago.
+Yves is a young man from Haiti.
+He lives with his parents and sister in a neighborhood of Port-au-Prince; they have been caring for him since he fell ill about five years ago.
 Prior to his illness, he worked as a clerk for a local business.
-Yves has a cardiac condition called rheumatic mitral regurgitation.
-One of the four valves in his heart was severely damaged due to a fever he suffered earlier in childhood, and cannot adequately pump blood through his heart and body.
+Yves has a cardiac condition called severe rheumatic mitral insufficiency.
+One of the four valves of his heart was severely damaged by a rheumatic fever that he suffered a number of years ago, and cannot adequately pump blood through his heart and body.
 The care Yves is not available anywhere in Haiti, so Yves will fly to Dominican Republic to receive treatment.
-On September 2, he will undergo cardiac surgery, during which surgeons will first attempt to repair his damaged valve; if this is not possible, they will implant an artificial replacement.
-Another organization, Mitral Foundation, is contributing $6,000 to pay for surgery.
-Guivens's family also needs help to fund the costs of surgery prep.
+On September 12th, he will undergo cardiac surgery, during which surgeons will remove his damaged valve and implant an artificial replacement.
+Haiti Cardiac Alliance is contributing $9000 to pay for surgery.
+Yves's family also needs help to fund the costs of surgery prep and travel.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Guivens's family overseas, and the cost of obtaining Yves' passport.
+It will also pay for the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Yves's family overseas, and the cost of obtaining Yves' passport.
 Says Yves: "I am hopeful that I can get back to a healthy and independent life once my heart problem is fixed!"